 The Azores are a world-their-own of countless adventures, activities and experiences.
 The different landscapes make it a perfect location for active travelers.
-You can hike in the morning, whale watching in the afternoon and surf by the sunset.
+For Americans who visit, retire or relocate here, you can hike in the morning, whale watching in the afternoon and surf by the sunset.
 But traveling is all about discovering new cultures and ways of thinking.
 And what is the best way to get to know a place?
 Hanging out with the locals!
 Find out some of the best typical places to sip an espresso or a glass of wine and take in the local culture.

 “If you sail to Horta and you don't visit Peter, you have not actually been to Horta”